Splitting schemes for the semi-linear wave equation with dynamic boundary conditions: Splitting Schemes for Kinetic Boundary Conditions

 This part is devoted to the experimental investigation of the convergence orders of the proposed splitting methods.
 Moreover, we are interested in possible $h$-dependencies, i.e., we ask ourselves in which way the convergence of the splitting scheme depends on the spatial discretization parameter.

-The spatial domain is given by the unit disc and meshes are generated by {\em DistMesh}~\cite{PerS04}.
+The spatial domain is given by the unit disc $\Omega = \{x\in \R^2\,|\, x^2_1 + x^2_2 \leq 1\}$ and meshes are generated by {\em DistMesh}~\cite{PerS04}.
 In all experiments, we consider the error between the numerical solution and a reference solution, which is obtained by a Crank--Nicolson discretization of the full system (without a splitting) with step size~$\tau_\text{ref}=2^{-12}$.
 Since we focus on the error caused by the splitting and the temporal discretization, the numerical solution acts on the same spatial mesh as the reference solution.
+The errors are measured in the norms corresponding to the spaces